Nakishev/MarkaStandards/README.md

 Employ linters and formatters to enforce code style rules automatically.

-- C#: Use `CSharpier` as the formatter and linter; keep `Roslyn` rules enabled and enforce 'treat warnings as errors' when ready.
+- C#: Use `CSharpier` as the formatter; use Roslyn/StyleCop analyzers for linting and enable 'treat warnings as errors'.
 - JavaScript: Use `Biome` as both linter and formatter.

 #### Commit Message Validation

 - All projects must follow Conventional Commits for clarity and automated changelogs.
 - JavaScript projects: Use Husky + lint-staged and `commitlint` to enforce rules locally.
-- C# projects: Use `CSharpier` as the formatter and linter; enforce commit message rules via CI (pipeline checks) or server-side hooks.
+- C# projects: Use `CSharpier` as the formatter; use analyzers (Roslyn/StyleCop) for linting; enforce commit message rules via CI (pipeline checks) or server-side hooks.
 - Alternative to pre-commit hooks: Teams that prefer faster pushes can run style/lint and commit message checks in CI instead of local hooks.
 In that case, block merges if checks fail.

 #### Commit Message Standards